Nancy P. Crimmin, Ed.D.

-Nancy P. Crimmin became the 11th president of Becker College—and its first woman president—in 2017, bringing to the College more than 30 years of experience in higher education.
+Nancy P. Crimmin became the 11th president of Becker College—and its first woman president—in 2017, bringing to the College a wealth of experience from a long and distinguished career in higher education administration.

-Deeply committed to preparing Becker students for the uncertainty of a rapidly changing world, she has worked on developing Becker’s value proposition in the higher education marketplace: the Agile Mindset.
+She is a passionate and tireless advocate for students, and deeply committed to preparing them for the uncertainty of a rapidly changing world.
+To this end, she has worked on developing Becker’s value proposition in the higher education marketplace: the Agile Mindset.
 It is part of the DNA of the institution, infused into the curriculum and campus culture, and serves to future-proof students by providing them with the knowledge, skills, agility, and ability to be innovators, entrepreneurs, job creators, and visionary leaders.

 Through her visionary and strategic leadership, the College has launched a new mission and vision and a three-year strategic plan; opened the new Colleen C. Barrett Center on the Worcester Campus; overseen the development of new, cutting-edge academic programs; increased retention and graduation rates; spearheaded the creation of a garden and greenspace on the Worcester Campus; created a cross-collaborative environment; and, through her commitment to “students first,” unified the Becker College community to ensure students receive the greatest benefits from a supportive and inclusive learning and living experience.

 She holds positions in a number of professional organizations, including:

 • Chair, Presidents’ Council of the Higher Education Consortium of Central Massachusetts (HECCMA)